Military history of Italy during World War II

-Italy entered World War II on 10 June 1940 by invading France, joining the German offensive already in progress.
-Italian dictator Benito Mussolini did so opportunistically as the Allied powers (chiefly France and the United Kingdom) seemed on the verge of collapse.
-The Italian war aim was to expand its colonial empire at the expense of the French and the British.
-While France surrendered on 22 June 1940, the United Kingdom and its allies continued to fight far beyond the point which Mussolini had thought possible, ultimately leading to the defeat and dissolution of Fascist Italy in 1943 when Mussolini was deposed in a bloodless coup d'état.
+As one of the major Axis powers, Italy entered World War II on 10 June 1940, joining the Battle of France in its later stages.
+Italian dictator Benito Mussolini did so opportunistically as the Allied powers (chiefly France and the United Kingdom) seemed on the verge of collapse, and he hoped to make territorial gains through minimal fighting.
+While France surrendered on 22 June 1940, the United Kingdom and its Commonwealth continued to fight far beyond the point Mussolini had thought possible.